basnijholt/basnijholt/README.md

   - 📈 **[python-adaptive/adaptive](https://github.com/python-adaptive/adaptive/)**: Parallel active learning of mathematical functions?
 Check!
   - 🧬 **[unidep](https://github.com/basnijholt/unidep/)**: Unifying pip and conda requirements, single command to set up a full dev environment.
   - 🕸️ **[pipefunc/pipefunc](https://github.com/pipefunc/pipefunc/)**: Lightweight function pipeline (DAG) creation in pure Python for scientific (HPC) workflows.
-  - 💡 **[adaptive-lighting](https://github.com/basnijholt/adaptive-lighting/)**: A custom component for Home Assistant to keep your lighting in synn with the sun.
+  - 💡 **[adaptive-lighting](https://github.com/basnijholt/adaptive-lighting/)**: A custom component for Home Assistant to keep your lighting in sync with the sun.
+  - 🤖 **[agent-cli](https://github.com/basnijholt/agent-cli/)**: A voice and local first set of AI tools including OS-level hotkey integration for transcription right to clipboard.
   - 📝 **[markdown-code-runner](https://github.com/basnijholt/markdown-code-runner/)**: Run (hidden) code blocks right within your Markdown files - keep simple `README.md`s in sync!
   - 🕒 **[rsync-time-machine.py](https://github.com/basnijholt/rsync-time-machine.py/)**: Time Machine-style backups with rsync for the minimalists.
   - 🏠 **[home-assistant-config](https://github.com/basnijholt/home-assistant-config/)**: Over 100 documented automations in my Home Assistant config
   - 📚 **[tuitorial](https://github.com/basnijholt/tuitorial/)**: Create beautiful terminal-based code tutorials / presentations
-  - 🧰 **[dotbins](https://github.com/basnijholt/dotbins/)**: Manage binary CLI tools right in a version-controlled Git repo that works on all systems and architechtures
+  - 🧰 **[dotbins](https://github.com/basnijholt/dotbins/)**: Manage binary CLI tools right in a version-controlled Git repo that works on all systems and architectures
-  - 🔑 **[dotfiles](https://github.com/basnijholt/dotfiles/)**: My dotfiles in a well-documented Git repo that works on all systems and architechtures (personally used for >10 of my systems)
+  - 🔑 **[dotfiles](https://github.com/basnijholt/dotfiles/)**: My dotfiles in a well-documented Git repo that works on all systems and architectures (personally used for >10 of my systems)

 Below are some (automatically generated) statistics about my activity on GitHub.
 For more info check out my website [www.nijho.lt](http://nijho.lt/) or talk to me on <a rel="me" href="https://fosstodon.org/@basnijholt">Mastodon</a>.